 Top 10 Summer Bedding Plants

 We are on the cusp of summer so let’s take a look at some of the best summer bedding plants.
 If you want to add some instant colour to your beds, hanging baskets, and containers, the following plants are an excellent choice!
+Summer is the perfect time to transform your garden into a vibrant oasis.
+With a wide array of stunning bedding plants, you can create beautiful displays that will last throughout the season.

 Geraniums